Quick start guide to modding Grand Theft Auto V

 If you download a mod that ends with

 .oiv, this means the mod author prepared a nice package for you.
 If you installed OpenIV properly, you can just double click the file, after which an OpenIV pacakge installation prompt will open.
 Check any information in the description window and press install.
 These mods can add files and/or replace files, so be sure to double-check if you've got the correct package.

-Scripts allow to add extra functionality to the game in form of extra missions, extra functionality, trainers and much alike.
-Scripts need to be loaded through their respective library.
+Scripts add various extra functionality to the game, like missions, expanded or new functionality, trainers and much more.
+Scripts need their respective library to load properly.
 If you download a script, it will usually say for which library it is made.